pirate/mac-keyboard-brightness/README.md

 It's fun.
 Here are some ideas:

- - Make a bitbar menubar app to control keyboard brightness
+ - make a bitbar menubar app to control keyboard brightness
  - make your keyboard lights flash for security alerts using [Security Growler](https://github.com/pirate/security-growler)
  - make your keyboard flash right before your display is about to sleep
  - make your keyboard flash on incoming email